 Seasonal uniform codes will apply.
 Dress down day attire should be neat and modest.
 T-Shirts with slogans or wording are not permitted.
 Shirts must have sleeves.
 Midriff and spaghetti strap tops are not permitted.
 Low riding jeans are not permitted.
 No flip flops or sandals allowed.
 Skirt and short lengths follow the original uniform code.
+No High-Cut Running Shorts for boys or girls are ever permitted.
 A change of clothes for students who are inappropriately dressed will be provided either from the student exchange closet in school or can be brought in from home by his or her parent.
 The student may also lose dress down privileges for the next designated dress down day.